 In his opening remarks he also noted that life outside of the White House cocoon moves much more slowly.
-By way of an example he relayed that setting up a meeting about his forthcoming book took 10 days, which Obama was surprised about since he found that while he was at the White House, the attitude was much more, "if we don't meet about it in half an hour someone dies."
+By way of an example he relayed that setting up a meeting about his forthcoming book took ten days while in the White House, "if we don't meet about it in half an hour someone dies."

 He said among the best advice he received when he got to the White House was from Defense Secretary Robert Gates, who had worked for several administrations and whom Obama kept on into 2011.
-"He said, 'You have 2 million people working for you, somewhere, somehow somebody is screwing up.'"
-And it was important to manage problems - big and small - methodically.
+"He said, 'You have 2 million people working for you, every minute of every day someone somewhere is screwing up.'"

 The hyper speed of the 21st Century media where "everyone has a megaphone" was among the issues discussed.
 And Obama reflected that his administration spent a lot of time reacting to media fires and should have spent more time pro-actively selling their policies through better messaging.

 The New York Times reported April 26, that Obama is set to receive $400,000 for a speech in September at a health care conference run by Wall Street investment firm Cantor Fitzgerald.
-That is the same amount as received each year as president, as his government salary.
-The New York Post reported that Obama received $400,000 to appear at the A+E event.
+That is the same amount as Obama's yearly government salary as president.
+The New York Post reported that Obama received that amount $400,000 for the event.

 Presidents have long cashed in with paid speeches once they leave office.
 Ronald Reagan made $2 million in a week for a series of speeches in Japan.
 Bill Clinton earned about $200,000 per speech once leaving office.
 And President George W. Bush averaged about $175,000.
 Hillary Clinton's paid speeches to Wall Street became a yoke for her during the presidential campaign.

-Obama appeared at the University of Chicago on April 24, his first public appearance since leaving the White House.
-He is scheduled to give a speech May 7 at the John F. Kennedy Library in Boston.
+Obama appeared at the University of Chicago on April 24.
+He is scheduled to give a speech May 7, at the John F. Kennedy Library in Boston.